-Stay top of mind, continue to offer advice that shows you are the right person for the job and reach out through all possible channels – email, text, phone, direct mail, in-person.
+Stay top of mind, continue to follow up with advice that shows you are the right person for the job and reach out through all possible channels – email, text, phone, direct mail, in-person.

 I tried to outsource sales several times, mainly because I’m introverted and don’t like constant social interactions.
 It was a total failure.

 It wasn’t because the people I recruited were incompetent.
-It was because they didn’t have the passion for web design and were not motivated by sales commission with no salary.
+It was because they didn’t have a passion for web design and were NOT motivated by sales commission with no salary.